220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 -   GROUP BY : used to group rows by a column and perform an aggregate function on them
 -   HAVING : similar to the WHERE clause, but used in conjunction with an aggregate function

-# Sublanguages Demo P1

-## Transaction Control Language
+## Transactions

--   Used to manage transactions within the database
 -   A transaction is any change that happens to our table
--   Syntax/Keywords for TCL:
-    -   COMMIT: this will perminently save any DML operations that occured
-    -   ROLLBACK: this will completely erase any DML operations that occured between two commits.
-Keep in mind, once you commit changes you cannot rollback
-        -SAVEPOINT: creates a spot to rollback to
+-   A unit of work performed in our db

 In SQL every transaction must have a specific four properties, these are know as the ACID properties

-Atomic: All or nothing, the transaction is fully completed, or it doesn't happen at all
+**Atomic:** All or nothing, the transaction is fully completed, or it doesn't happen at all

-Consistency: The tables schema will remain intact after the transaction
+**Consistency:** The tables schema will remain intact after the transaction

-Isolation: Each transaction cannot affect the results of another transaction
+**Isolation:** Each transaction cannot affect the results of another transaction

-Durability: Data will persist through system crashes and other issues
+**Durability:** Data will persist through system crashes and other issues

 # Multiplicity in Databases